-Some programs do offer 64-bit versions.
-Photoshop, iTunes, and Microsoft Office are a few of the most popular Windows programs, and they’re all available in 64-bit form.
-Demanding games are often 64-bit so they can use more than 2 GB of memory.
+Many apps offer both 32-bit and 64-bit versions.
+Chrome, Photoshop, iTunes, and Microsoft Office are a few of the most popular Windows programs, and they’re all available in 64-bit form.
+Demanding games are often 64-bit so they can use more memory.

-Many programs haven’t made the leap, and most never will.
+Many apps haven’t made the leap, though, and most never will.
 You can still run most ten-year-old 32-bit Windows programs on a 64-bit version of Windows today, even if their developers haven’t updated them since 64-bit versions of Windows came along.

+And in many apps, people just wouldn’t notice a difference anyway.
 Let’s take the Windows desktop version of Evernote as an example here.
 Even if they provided a 64-bit version of Evernote, users likely wouldn’t notice a difference at all.
-The 32-bit program can run just fine on a 64-bit version of Windows, and there’d be no noticeable advantages of it went 64-bit.
+The 32-bit program can run just fine on a 64-bit version of Windows, and there’d be no noticeable advantages with a 64-bit version.

 In short, if you have a choice, definitely grab the 64-bit version of your app.
 If you don’t have a choice, get the 32-bit version and don’t worry about it.

 How you get 64-bit apps when they’re available differs based on the app.
 Sometimes, when you go to a download page for an app, the page will detect whether you’re using a 32-bit or 64-bit version of Windows and automatically direct you to the right installer.
 Apple iTunes works this way.